MCDReforged/MCDReforged/readme.md

 - `paper_parser`: for Bukkit / Spiogt / Paper server
 - `bungeecord_parser`: for Bungeecord / Waterfall server.
 Please add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command for MCDR support.
 From [here](https://www.spigotmc.org/wiki/start-up-parameters/)

+`encoding`: The encoding format used to encode message to the stdin of the server.
+Leave it blank for MCDR to auto detect the encoding.
+Default: ` `

+`decoding`: The decoding format used to decode message from the stdout of the server.
+Leave it blank for MCDR to auto detect the decoding.
+Default: ` `

+`console_command_prefix`: If any command input to the console is prefixed with with the string below, MCDR will not send this command to server's standard input steam.
+Default: `!!`

 `debug_mode`: Debug mode switch.
 Keep it as `false` unless necessary

 ## Plugin